Welcome To Trinity UMC Las Vegas

 Saturday, October 31, 2026.

-For more information and the link please see SOSS drop down menu and press Golf Tournament.
+For more information and the link to our Eventbrite please see SOSS drop down menu and press the Golf Tournament tab.

 Upcoming Holidays: